 Commercial and internet fraud: Commercial and internet fraud is prevalent and often originates in Nigeria.
 Scams come in many forms, including romance, friendship, business ventures and employment opportunities.
 Victims have suffered financial loss.
 Some who travel to Nigeria have had their lives endangered.

 If you are the victim of a scam, obtain legal advice.
 Do not to travel to Nigeria to seek restitution.
 Closely scrutinise all approaches originating in Nigeria from people unknown to you.
 Do not send money to anyone in Nigeria until proper checks are made.

 If you are travelling to Nigeria, your relatives and friends may receive bogus phone calls and emails from Nigeria claiming that an Australian traveller is in distress legally, financially or subject to a medical emergency and money is required to assist them.
-Any requests for money should be treated with caution.
+Treat any requests for money with caution.
 If friends and family are unsuccessful in attempts to contact you directly and remain concerned, they should then contact the Department of Foreign Affairs and Trade’s Consular Emergency Centre (see

 Where to Get Help for contact details).
 Be careful about disclosing personal information and disposing of personal documents while in Nigeria.

 Some scams may involve requests to transfer money or details though the Australian High Commission in Abuja or involve communication from persons claiming to work at the High Commission itself.
 Verify any requests of this nature with the High Commission before responding.
 See